status-im/nim-rocksdb/README.md

 ## License

+### Wrapper License

-Licensed and distributed under either of
+This repository is licensed and distributed under either of

 * MIT license: [LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT